Letter: Single issue politics is bad for community

 Some voters I know pick politicians based on their position regarding abortion.
 A significant part of the electorate finds that to be sufficient qualification to earn a vote and serve in elected office.

-In Dobbs vs. Jackson Women’s Health Organization, the U.S. Supreme Court created a political mess with real life consequences by upending established precedent in Roe Vs. Wade.
-Straightening the resulting mess will part of the work of the 118th Congress.
+In Dobbs vs. Jackson Women’s Health Organization, the U.S. Supreme Court created a political mess with real-life consequences by upending the established precedent in Roe Vs. Wade.
+Straightening the resulting mess will be part of the work of the 118th Congress.

 Several years ago, I volunteered with a group that served the needs of older citizens.
 Almost everyone from the community volunteered to help in some way.
 The topic of politics almost never came up in conversation among volunteers.
 It was avoided.
 Such restraint was a form of glue that held the organization together enough to accomplish good work.